 Doylestown Health Foundation is proud to recognize gifts made by Associates, Medical Staff, and Friends of the Heart Institute totaling $250 or more to ONE VISION: The Campaign for Doylestown Health between July 1, 2016, and June 30, 2020.
 On November 18, 2021, three freestanding donor recognition panels were installed in the Cardiovascular and Critical Care Pavilion at Doylestown Hospital in honor of these donors.

-In answer to the growing need for innovation in breast cancer diagnostics, Doylestown Health has made the expansion of the accredited Women’s Diagnostic Center at Doylestown Hospital the newest priority of ONE VISION: The Campaign for Doylestown Health.
-The Doylestown Health Women’s Diagnostic Center will formally open as the Clark Center for Breast Imaging.
+In answer to the growing need for innovation in breast cancer diagnostics, Doylestown Health has relocated and expanded the Women’s Diagnostic Center, which formally reopened as the Clark Center for Breast Imaging on May 2, 2022.

 Doylestown Health Foundation is pleased to present this special film on the latest advances in diagnostic imaging at Doylestown Hospital, featuring interviews with Kevin C. Fillmore, MD, and Michele Kopach, MD as they explore the development of the diagnostic program, its importance in preventive healthcare, and the rising need in our community for these services.